-The first step is to remove one-month overlaps of episodes.
-A one-month overlap between two episodes is, in our definition, when the end date of a preceding episode is identical to the start date of the following episode.
-The procedure here is to shorten the end date of the previous episode by one month.
-The prerequisite is that the previous episode is longer than one month, otherwise this one-month episode would be shortened to the duration of zero.
-If the duration of the previous episode is only one month, the start date of the following episode is shortened by one month.
-If both episodes have a duration of one month, the dates are not edited.

-Subsequently, one to two-month gaps between successive episodes are automatically closed.
-If the gap has a duration of one month, the end date of the previous episode is extended by one month.
-If there is a two-month gap, the start date of the following episode is additionally brought forward by one month.
+- First, one-month overlaps of episodes are removed.
+Such an overlap occurs when the end date of a previous episode is identical to the start date of the following episode, i.e. the same month was mentioned.
+In this case, the end date of the previous episode is shortened by one month.
+The condition for this is that the previous episode is longer than one month.
+If this condition is not met, the start date of the following episode is shortened by one month.
+If both episodes have a duration of only one month, the dates remain unedited. - Second, one- and two-month gaps between consecutive episodes are automatically closed.
+For a one-month gap, the end date of the previous episode is extended by one month.
+For a two-month gap, the start date of the following episode is additionally moved forward by one month.

-Finally, chronological gaps in the life course that are larger than two months are closed by inserting new episodes for these gaps in the biography file, which close these gaps completely.
-These episodes are marked as data edition gap in the sptype variable of the biography file.
+Finally, chronological gaps in the life history that are larger than two months are closed by inserting new episodes into the Biography file.
+These artificial episodes, labeled as "data edition gap" in the variable sptype, completely close larger gaps.